scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 ```

 At this point, you know the absolute basics of RSpec's syntax.
 Head on
 over to the GitHub pages and read both of the READMEs.
-Pay  particular
-attention to the variety of expectation matchers available to you.
+This is required
+reading.

 * [rspec-core][rspec-core]
-* [rspec-expectations][rspec-expectations]
+* [rspec-expectations][rspec-expectations] (note the variety of expectation
+  matchers available to you)

 Head back here once you're done.